nim-lang/Nim/doc/tut1.rst

 Arrays
 ------
 An array is a simple fixed length container.
-Each element in the array has the same type.
+Each element in an array has the same type.
 The array's index type can be any ordinal type.

-Arrays can be constructed via ``[]``:
+Arrays can be constructed using ``[]``:

 .. code-block:: nim